madmatah/lapurge/README.md

 ## FAQ

+#### Do I have to use a specific naming convention for my backup files ?

+Nope ! lapurge use the **modification time** of your backup files to detect the backup date.

+ *(I may add an option in the future to choose between ctime and mtime.)*

 #### Each of my backups consists of several files.
 Is it a problem ?

 Nope !
 All the files modified the same day are considered as a single backup.